CMS365-PTY-LTD/EbaySharp/readme.md

 [![Build status](https://img.shields.io/azure-devops/build/cms-365/EbaySharp/9.svg?logo=azuredevops)](https://cms-365.visualstudio.com/EbaySharp/_build?definitionID=9)
 [![License](https://img.shields.io/badge/license-MIT-green)](./LICENSE)

 EbaySharp is a .NET library that enables you to authenticate and make REST API calls to eBay.
-It's used for creating listings and managing orders using C# and .NET
+This .NET SDK used for creating listings and managing orders using C#.

 # Installation